datanada/Awesome-Korean-NLP/README.md

 # Awesome-Korean-NLP

-A curated list of Natural Language Processing (NLP) resources of|in Korean.
+A curated list of Natural Language Processing (NLP) of
+- NLP of Korean Text
+- NLP information written in Korean.

 Feel free to contribute! or [blab it here](http://collabedit.com/ttqun)

 Maintainer: [Jaemin Cho](https://github.com/j-min/)

 ## Index